aks861999/Spotify-Sequential-Recommendation-System/README.md

 Evaluate on the full 644K-row dataset without the 5% sample.
 Test whether a larger `vector_size` (e.g., 128, 256) and larger `min_count` threshold yields further gains.

 **Continual / online updates:**
-Investigate incremental Word2Vec updates to incorporate new tracks and playlists without full retraining — directly relevant to production music platforms where the catalogue changes daily.
+Investigate incremental Word2Vec updates to incorporate new tracks and playlists without full retraining, directly relevant to production music platforms where the catalogue changes daily.

 **Cold-start handling:**
 For tracks below the `min_count` threshold (OOV at inference), implement metadata-based fallback: embed track features (artist, release year, genre tags) and find the nearest in-vocabulary track as a proxy query.